It isn’t just the $5 cups of coffee. Or the $50 a month for the gym.

 One way to consolidate debt is with an unsecured personal loan.
 You may be able to consolidate all or some of your debts at better terms, such as a lower or fixed interest rate and possibly pay them off in less time than you expected.

-This strategy could be useful for those who aren’t up for keeping tabs on several bills every month.
-A personal loan can consolidate multiple debts together into one manageable payment, which could help make it easier to keep tabs on what you’ve paid and what you still owe.
+This strategy could be useful for those who don’t want to keep tabs on several bills every month.
+A personal loan can be used to consolidate multiple debts together into one manageable payment, which could help make it easier to keep tabs on what you’ve paid and what you still owe.

 Typically, the better your financial and credit history, the better the loan terms are likely to be, so it can be a good idea to check your credit record and make sure the information listed on credit reports is accurate.